 Mamey Sapote (Pouteria Sapota) has its origins in Central America.
 The rough skin of this large 10-20 cm (xx-xx inches) fruit protects one of the sweetest, richest fruits imaginable (Alan gave us a taste – quite nice!).
 The smooth orange pulp is able to provide sustenance, or enrich and flavor ice creams, drinks and pastries (their book on the “Botanical Ark” contains some recipes for same).

-Legal Notices: All photographs (except “The Prize of the Aleutians”) copyright © 2017 by Richard C. Edwards.
+Legal Notices: All photographs copyright © 2020 by Richard C. Edwards.
 All Rights Reserved Worldwide.
 Permission to link to this blog post is granted for educational and non-commercial purposes only.